adapt-it/cordova-fonts/README.md

 The cordova-fonts plugin uses the cordova-plugin-test-framework to run unit tests.
 Complete the following to run through the plugin unit tests:

 1. Use your existing cordova app, or create a new one.
+You can also use the test project that has already been set up for this over at https://github.com/eb1/test-fonts (just use the instructions listed there instead of the ones below).
 2. Add the cordova-fonts plugin and test / test framework plugins:

         cordova plugin add https://github.com/adapt-it/cordova-fonts.git